ioan-chera/eureka-editor/README.txt

 LMB
 * select an object, drag to move the object(s)
+* begin line drawing (in vertex mode) from selected vertex
 * click in an empty area to clear the selection
 * click in an empty area and drag to select a group of objects